 About the book

 The author wants the reader to understand, “Society needs to change how it thinks and feels about fire death.
 When a civilian is killed by fire it is not an act of God, and when a firefighter is killed it is not part of the job.
-When there is a fire death something went wrong.”
-I Can’t Save You, But I’ll Die Trying: The American Fire Culture is a collection of essays representing years of fire-service experience including operations, prevention, education, safety, leadership, culture, and philosophy giving readers, both civilian and firefighters, a new understanding of our fire culture.
-The book reveals important changes society must make to provide a more fire-safe environment for firefighters and the public.
+When there is a fire death something went wrong.
+We must change to an Automatic Fire Protection Culture in the 21st century.”
+I Can’t Save You And Don’t Want to Die Trying: American Fire Culture is a road map that social, political, economic, and technological stake holders can use to reduce the loss of life and property from fire.
+From the fire house to the state house, from the boardroom to the living room we can all do better to prevent and survive fire.

 About the author

-Dr. Burton A. Clark EFO has spent 45 years in the fire service and still counting.
-He’s served at the local, county, state, national, and international levels.
-He has protected the President of the United States in the White House and his neighbors in their farm houses.
+Dr. Burton A. Clark, EFO has spent over 50 years in the fire service and is still serving.
+He’s worked at the local, county, state, national, and international levels.
+He has protected the President of the United States in the White House and his neighbors in their farmhouses.
 He taught kindergarteners to Stop, Drop & Roll and doctoral students how to enhance their research skills in preparation for their dissertations.
-He has published more than 200 articles and lectured around the world and counseled with business leaders in insurance, fire suppression, and equipment manufacturers.
+He has published more than two hundred articles and lectured around the world and counseled with business leaders in insurance, fire suppression, and equipment manufacturers.